 3. Has the author correctly and adequately identified a market for the book?
 Did the author identify any competing titles?
 If so, how does this proposed book differ?
 This third area is the one in which many initial proposals are lacking.

 The Books Panel has a revenue-producing mission.
 Similarly, our copublisher must sell a certain number of copies of each professional title that it publishes.
-Books with wide appeal to all types of medical librarians, as well as those of interest to nonmedical librarians, will likely receive the greatest consideration.
+Books with appeal to all types of medical librarians, as well as of interest to nonmedical librarians, will likely receive the greatest consideration.

 At the step three review, the panel focuses on writing style and organization of the sample chapter.
 Questions asked include: